 The Oscar-winning actress was joined by her Panic Room co-star Kristen Stewart as she was presented with the honour in front of the TCL Chinese Theatre in Los Angeles.

-Foster, who has two Academy Awards for her performances in The Accused and Silence Of The Lambs, admitted she thought she may never receive a star in the city in which she grew up.
+Jodie, who has two Academy Awards for her performances in The Accused and Silence Of The Lambs, admitted she thought she may never receive a star in the city in which she grew up.

 She told the Press Association: "I've waited.
 I really wanted to wait.
 I thought for a while maybe it will never happen.

 "But I was holding out and it worked out for me."